googlefonts/fontra-docs/_reference/font-overview/panels/navigation.md

 User-specific glyph sets (activate one or many via checkboxes).
 These are not stored in the font, but locally for the user.

 <img height="30" src='{{ site.url }}/images/icons/plus.svg' />*
-: add a new glyph set to your Fontra environment
+: Add a new glyph set to your Fontra environment

 <img src='{{ site.url }}/images/icons/pencil.svg' />
-: click on the icon to show the **context menu**
+: Click on the icon to show the **context menu**

 - - -

-\* a glyph set must be publicly available (for example via github)
+\* A glyph set must be publicly available (for example via github)